 4.12.
-Presets
+Presets and templates

-Presets allow you to quickly add effects or combinations of effects with specific settings already applied, greatly speeding up your workflow and making it simple to apply the same settings to multiple images.
+Presets allow you to quickly add predefined groups of settings, effects, or adjustments, greatly speeding up your workflow and making it simple to apply the same settings to multiple images, in multiple projects.
+Presets are beneficial in a number of different situations: